Imperial and Royal War Press Headquarters

 The Imperial and Royal War Press Headquarters (“Das Kaiserliche und königliche Kriegspressequartier”) (KPQ) was established at the beginning of the First World War on 28 July 1914 as a department of the Austro-Hungarian Army High Command.
 The task of the KPQ was to coordinate all press information and propaganda activities, including all mass media available at the time.
 A total of 550 artists and journalists were active as members of the KPQ during the war, including 280 in the KPQ artists group.
 From the start of the war its commanding officer was Major General Maximilian Ritter von Hoen.
-From March 1917 until the end of the war Colonel :de:Wilhelm Eisner-Bubna was in charge.
+From March 1917 until the end of the war Colonel Wilhelm Eisner-Bubna was in charge.

 Contributors

 In 1914 the K.u.k.
 Telegraphen-Korrespondenz-Bureau (known today as APA) was absorbed into the KPQ.
 Soon after the outbreak of war, the importance of photography and film for effective public relations was also recognized, alongside the more traditional fields of writing and the fine arts.
 The KPQ engaged the services of many of Austra-Hungary’s most famous and established creative names, including Albert Paris Gütersloh, Alfred Kubin, Egon Erwin Kisch, Robert Musil, Leo Perutz, Alice Schalek, Hugo von Hofmannsthal, Roda Roda, Rainer Maria Rilke, Alfred Polgar, Franz Karl Ginzkey, Franz Theodor Csokor, Felix Salten, Stefan Zweig, Ferenc Molnár, Robert Michel und Franz Werfel.
 They worked with the KPQ for different reasons - some were enthusiastic and patriotic volunteers, others wished to evade conscription, and others still were ordered to work for the war effort.

 There were a great many applications for admission to the KPQ, but the acceptance criteria were very strict.
 As the war drew on they became stricter as all reasonably able-bodied men were needed at the front.
 When recruiting, care was taken to balance the contributors by origin, drawing in both the cisleithan and transleithan parts of the empire.

 In the KPQ, and above all in the art group, women were accepted, contrary to the military norms of the time.
 The oldest of them, :de:Fritzi Ulreich (1865–1936), went to the south-eastern front in Belgrade in 1914 and painted the ruined fortifications there, as well as military cemeteries and individual graves. :de:Helene Arnau (1870–1958) painted from February to May 1917 on the Carinthian front.
 The youngest, Stephanie Hollenstein (1886–1944) even disguised herself as a man in order to be able to go into battle with the Standschützen.